Coilhan History, Family Crest & Coats of Arms

 While the Anglicized versions of Irish names are familiar to most people, many Irish names have a long and proud Gaelic heritage that is often unknown.
 The Coilhan surname stems from two distinct Gaelic names O'Clúmháin, derived from the Irish root "clúmh," meaning "down," or "feathers," and from O Colmain, derived the Latin word "columba," which means "dove."

 Early Origins of the Coilhan family

 The surname Coilhan was first found in County Sligo (Irish: Sligeach), in the province of Connacht in Northwestern Ireland, where they were a sept of O'Colmain, a branch of Hy Fiachrach.

 Early History of the Coilhan family

 This web page shows only a small excerpt of our Coilhan research.
-Another 312 words (22 lines of text) covering the years 117 and 1172 are included under the topic Early Coilhan History in all our PDF Extended History products and printed products wherever possible.
+Another 178 words (13 lines of text) covering the years 117 and 1172 are included under the topic Early Coilhan History in all our PDF Extended History products and printed products wherever possible.

 Coilhan Spelling Variations